ethereum/execution-apis/src/engine/specification.md

 - `blockHash`: `DATA`, 32 Bytes
 - `transactions`: `Array of DATA` - Array of transaction objects, each object is a byte list (`DATA`) representing `TransactionType || TransactionPayload` or `LegacyTransaction` as defined in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)

+### WithdrawalV1

+This structure maps onto the validator withdrawal object from the beacon chain spec.
+The fields are encoded as follows:

+- `index`: `QUANTITY`, 64 Bits
+- `address`: `DATA`, 20 Bytes
+- `amount`: `QUANTITY`, 256 Bits

+*Note*: the `amount` value is represented on the beacon chain as a little-endian value in units of Gwei, whereas the `amount` in this structure *MUST* be converted to a big-endian value in units of Wei.

+### ExecutionPayloadV2

+This structure has the syntax of `ExecutionPayloadV1` and appends a single field: `withdrawals`.

+- `ExecutionPayloadV1` fields...
+- `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.

 ### ForkchoiceStateV1

 This structure encapsulates the fork choice state.
 The fields are encoded as follows: